 - Client reviews and case studies

-Currently, three of the biggest names in the CSR technology industry include Benevity, CyberGrants, and YourCause.
-These software providers work with many of the most well-known matching gift companies, as well—including Home Depot, Walt Disney Corporation, Microsoft, Google, Apple, and more.
+Some of the biggest names in the CSR technology industry include Benevity and YourCause.
+These software providers work with many of the most well-known matching gift companies, including Home Depot, Walt Disney Corporation, Microsoft, Google, and Apple.

 However, we’ve also seen a significant influx of breakthrough matching gift software providers designed to aid smaller and mid-sized companies in managing their programs.
 This has made matching gifts more accessible to businesses of all shapes and sizes.

-Another factor that you don’t want to overlook when identifying prospective workplace giving technology is innovation.
+Another factor to keep in mind when identifying prospective workplace-giving technology is innovation.
 Like any software provider, your matching gift solution must be able to keep up with the changing times.
 And the matching gift landscape is constantly evolving, too, making innovation a must-have priority.
-Otherwise, you risk being left behind.

-The overall goal?
-Simplifying submissions through technology partnerships that make matching gifts easier for companies, their employees, and the organizations they each support.
+The overall goal of auto-submission is to simplify submissions through technology partnerships.
+This makes matching gifts easier for companies, their employees, and the organizations they each support.
 And in doing so, it increases staff participation in the programs, consequently driving team-wide engagement, productivity, longevity, brand image, and even profitability.

 Here’s how it works:

-- An individual makes a donation to a nonprofit that uses Double the Donation’s software.
+- An individual donates to a nonprofit that uses the matching gift solution 360MatchPro by Double the Donation.
 During the donation process, they select their employer from a company search tool.

 - After identifying that the donor works for a company with auto-submission enabled, they are provided with an easy way to complete their matching donation request directly from the organization’s confirmation screen.
-This typically involves entering their corporate email address and authorizing Double the Donation to submit a match on their behalf.
+This typically involves entering their corporate email address and authorizing 360MatchPro to submit a match on their behalf.

-- Double the Donation compiles match request information from the donation process and submits the data to the company’s corporate giving platform for streamlined review and approval.
+- The 360MatchPro platform compiles match request information from the donation process and submits the data to the company’s corporate giving platform for streamlined review and approval.

 Currently, this exclusive offering is made available by corporate giving providers Millie, POINT, Givinga, Selflessly, and more.
 So if auto-submission is a priority for your new matching gift program (which it should be in order to drive impact), we recommend looking at these top innovative solutions.